 - Don’t be afraid to show videos.
 Remember YouTube is not a bad word and can help on occasion.
 Doing a lesson about film?
 Watch a few film trailers at the end of the lesson.
 Frontrunners learning about humour?
 Show them a comedy clip from your favourite comedian for context.
 Highflyers having their final lesson before an achievement ceremony?
 Watching a 7-minute Mr. Bean animated episode is not the end of the world.

-Below are some of my favourite activities/games for the four EF age groups that you may or may not want to borrow.
+Below are some of my favourite activities/games for the four EF age groups that you may or may not want to borrow for your ESL classroom.

 Small Stars (ages 3-6):

 - Memory game with flashcards- which card is missing?

 High Flyers (ages 7-10):

 - Telephone- a sentence is whispered down the line of students

 - Last man standing- practice vocab by naming something from a given topic (e.g. parts of the body) no repetition, no hesitation.

 - Chain stories- practice tenses or learned phrases

 - Mad libs- try and use a text related to the topic